TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 However, we do not undertake to review Content before it is posted on the Website, and cannot ensure prompt removal of objectionable Content after it has been posted.
 Accordingly, we assume no liability for any action or inaction regarding transmissions, communications or Content provided by any user or third party.
 We have no liability or responsibility to anyone for performance or non-performance of the activities described in this section.

-Account Termination Policy
+**Account Termination Policy**

 While pornographic and adult-oriented Content is accepted, the Website reserves the right to decide whether Content is appropriate or violates these Terms of Service for reasons other than copyright infringement and violations of intellectual property rights, such as, but not limited to, obscene or defamatory material.
 The Website may at any time, without prior notice and in its sole discretion, remove such Content and/or terminate a user’s account for submitting such material in violation of these Terms of Service.

 If you violate the letter or spirit of these Terms of Service, or otherwise create risk or possible legal exposure for us, we can terminate access to the Website or stop providing all or part of the Website to you.

-Copyrights and Other Intellectual Property
+**Copyrights and Other Intellectual Property**

 The Website respects the intellectual property of others, and requires that you do the same.
 You may not upload, embed, post, email, transmit or otherwise make available any Content that infringes any copyright, patent, trademark, trade secret, privacy, publicity or other proprietary rights of any person or entity.

 The Website operates a clear Copyright Policy in relation to any Content alleged to infringe the copyright of a third party.
-Details of that policy can be found at https://www.tube8.com/info.html#dmca.
+Details of that policy can be found at https://www.tube8.com/info.html#dmca .
 If you believe that any Content violates your copyright, please see our Copyright Policy https://www.tube8.com/info.html#dmca for instructions on sending us a notice of copyright infringement.

 As part of our Copyright Policy, the Website will terminate user access to the Website if, under appropriate circumstances, a user has been determined to be a repeat infringer.